Using Venafi VSatellites and Discovery Services to discover certificates on your internal networks¶

 First things first¶

-In order to get a VSatellite connected to your Venafi Cloud account, you'll need to download and run a binary setup utility on a Linux computer within your target network.
+In order to get a VSatellite connected to your Venafi as a Service account, you'll need to download and run a binary setup utility on a Linux computer within your target network.
 But remember, we'll walk you through this here.

 In the meantime, identify the target computer where you'll install VSatellite and make sure it meets the minimum system requirements: